-- cross currency swaps;
+- cross currency swaps

-- interest rate swaps; and
+- interest rate swaps

-- forward exchange contracts.
+- · forward foreign exchange contracts.

 We do not speculatively trade in derivative financial instruments.
-Our derivative transactions are entered into to hedge the risks relating to underlying physical positions arising from our business activities.
+Our derivative transactions are entered into to hedge the risks relating to underlying physical positions arising from our business

-Section (a) of this note sets out the key financial risk factors that arise from our activities, including our policies for managing these risks.
+Section (a) of this note sets out the key financial risk factors that arise from our activities, including our policies for managing these

 Sections (b) and (c) provide details of our hedging strategies and hedge relationships that are used for financial risk management.
-In particular, these sections provide additional context around our hedge transactions and the resulting economic and risk positions.
+In particular, these sections give context to our hedge transactions and the resulting economic and risk positions.